fmrtl73/pxdocs/content/install-with-other/docker/stateful-applications/hadoopandhdfs/_index.md

 HDFS is composed of a few specialized services.
 They include:

 * _NameNode_ The NameNode stores cluster metadata and decides where data blocks are written and reads are served.
 Only one NameNode is ever in control of a cluster.
-However, when running Hadoop in HA mode, there are two NameNodes, one Active \(master\) and one Standby \(slave\).
+However, when running Hadoop in HA mode, there are two NameNodes, one Active \(master\) and one Standby \(agent\).
 If the Active node dies, the Standby node takes over.

 * _JournalNode_ The JournalNode is responsible for coordinating the Active and Standby NameNodes.
 Any change to the Active NameNode is synchronously replicated to the Standby NameNode.